sarvex/magisk-files/note.md

-**Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature**
+**Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
+Please uninstall Magisk Delta if you don't trust it**

-## 7f89a94f-delta
+## 7c5183bc-delta

-- Fix module issue
+- Live patch SELinux rules if possible before running post-fs-data
+- Disable all modules after enabling Core-only mode

 ### Diffs to official Magisk